Coming to Ireland

 • How much are current account fees and charges?

-For details of the fees and charges that apply to our personal current accounts, see our Schedule of Fees and Charges for Personal Customers and our Schedule of International Transaction Charges.
+For details on the fees and charges on our Personal current account, see our Schedule of Fees and Charges for Personal Customers and our Schedule of International Transaction Charges.

 • How do I open a joint current account?

-You can apply for a joint personal current account online or in your local branch.
+You can apply for a joint personal current account online, over the phone, or in your local branch.
+A joint account is not available on our Third Level current account and Graduate current account.

 • Online

 Step 1: Applicant 1 fills in their part of the online application form.
-They upload their photo identification (ID) and proof of address, and take a selfie within the application before submitting.
+They upload their photo ID and proof of address.
+They take a selfie as part of the application before they submit it.

-Step 2: Applicant 2 gets an invitation link by email asking them to fill in their part of the application.
+Step 2: Applicant 2 will receive a link by email.
+They can use this link to fill in their part of the application.

-Step 3: Applicant 2 will need to upload both photo ID and proof of address as part of the process.
-A selfie will also be required during the online application as part of identity verification.
+Step 3: Applicant 2 needs to upload photo ID and proof of address as part of their application.
+They will also need to take a selfie to authenticate themselves.

-• Branch – Visit your local branch and fill in the application form using a Kiosk or with the help of a staff member.
-You and Applicant 2 can give your photo identification (ID) and proof of address to a branch staff member, or you can upload them yourself using the link that will be emailed to you after you submit the application.
+Applicant 1 and Applicant 2 can give photo ID and proof of address to a branch staff member.
+You can also upload the photo ID and proof of address yourself.
+This can be done using the upload link that will be emailed to you after you submit the application.

 Please note: If you and Applicant 2 are moving to the Republic of Ireland in the next 45 days, you can apply for a joint ‘Coming to Ireland’ personal current account.